 What Size Mitt Do I Need?

-Catcher's mitts are not measured by their length, but by circumference.
+Catcher's mitts are not measured by their length, but by their circumference.
 For Baseball catchers that are age 12 or older, we suggest choosing a mitt that's at least 32.5 inches, if not more.

 Many adult Baseball catcher's mitts are 33 or 33.5 inches, which as a rule of thumb works well for most in this age bracket.